Sybian: Specifications

-The Sybian typically weighs around 10 kg, and usually measures 33.7 cm wide, 31.8 cm long, and 21.6 cm tall excluding the rubber attachment with an 2.4 m power cord.
+The Sybian typically weighs around 10 kg, and usually measures 33.7 cm wide, 31.8 cm long, and 21.6 cm tall excluding the rubber attachment with a 2.4 m power cord.
 The unit is designed to work with or without a penetration attachment.
 When in operation, the Sybian distributes vibrations externally along the user's pelvic floor, including clitoral glans, the introitus to their vagina and cavity of the anus.
 The optional penetration attachments rotate using a 20:1 ratio gear motor providing 25 W that can vary from 0 to 120 rpm and vibration is produced using a 44 W electric motor that may be controlled from 0 to 6500 rpm.
 Power and vibration/rotation are controlled with a remote control.
 The Sybian can hold over 450 kg of weight.
 It has a padded naugahyde cover.
 The casing has built-in finger grips for carrying.

 Generally, the user of the Sybian straddles the machine and administers the dildo attachment, inserting it into the vagina or the anus.
 The vibration and rotation can be controlled by separate on/off switches and two rotary controls.
 The Sybian is typically sold with multiple attachments of varying sizes made from synthetic rubber in various shapes.